liftoff-sr/CIPster/README.md

 ODVA (http://www.odva.org).

 CIPster is a C++ port of C based OpENer with additional features.
 C++ is a higher level language than C so many things are made easier.
+Easier means faster.
+Over time this will affect rate of evolution.

-Much credit goes to original authors of OpENer.
-Since that code was assigned to Rockwell Automation as a copyright holder, then this code has original portions copyright to Rockwell as well, with additional contributions owned by their respective contributors.
+Thank yous go to the original authors of OpENer.
+See the AUTHORS.
+Since OpENer code was assigned to Rockwell Automation as a copyright holder, then this CIPster code has original portions copyright to Rockwell as well, however additional contributions are owned by their respective contributors.
+This project does not require copyright assignment, so the resulting code is under a license to its licensees, and the licensors are its multiple contributors.
+Should a question about ownership arise, the git version control system has a full record of who did what.

 ## Requirements: